-There are a number of positive fundamentals that would act as a bulwark against the emergence of this scenario:
+There are a number of positive tenets that underpin this outlook.

-- Reserves are at a level in-line with policy - Strategic and operational alignment with the global organisation which similarly performed well in 2021 and maintains a strong financial position - Strong leadership, dedicated and effective personnel and committed and professional board. - Diverse income sources with a loyal supporter base of individual donors making up 85% of fundraised income in 2021 - Enduring and effective relationships across the Trusts and Foundations and corporate partners portfolio that continue to provide important support
+- Reserves are at a level in-line with policy - Strategic and operational alignment with the global organisation which continues to maintain a strong financial position - Strong leadership, dedicated and effective personnel and committed and professional board. - Diverse income sources with a loyal supporter base of individual donors making up 82% of fundraised income in 2022 - Enduring and effective relationships across the Strategic Partnerships team that continue to provide important support from the trusts and foundations, corporate partners and the major donor portfolio - Strong partnerships with our institutional funding partners that deliver robust programmes across four countries in West Africa, Zambia and Uganda.